 2. Autonomic Neuropathy:

-Autonomic neuropathy affects the internal organs such as cardiovascular system, digestive track, genital organs, kidneys, bladders day respiratory system which are supplied by autonomic nerves.
+Autonomic neuropathy requires an immediate diabetic neuropathy treatment in Chennai because it affects the internal organs such as cardiovascular system, digestive track, genital organs, kidneys, bladder day respiratory system which are supplied by autonomic nerves.

 - Urinary tract infection

 Proximal neuropathy is also called as reticular Plexes neuropathy.
 This neuropathy affects the nerves in the thighs, hips, buttocks and legs.
 This neuropathy is common in type 2 diabetes and in old aged person.
 This can be called in terms like diabetic amyotrophic, femoral neuropathy and lumbar sacral plexus neuropathy.

 - Severe pain and weakness in hips thighs and lower back region.

 - Inability to rise from sitting to standing posture.

 Damage to a specific nerve or a group of nerve due to diabetes which affects the face, torso and legs.
 This type of neuropathy is commonly found in old age people.
 Focal neuropathy is painful and unpredictable.
 It doesn’t cause a long-term effect, symptoms usually reduced by itself in weeks or a month.
 Patients with long-term diabetes or prone to nerve compression called entrapment syndrome, carpal tunnel syndrome leading to tingling sensation in hand and fingers, numbness and grasping difficulties require prompt diabetic neuropathy treatment in Chennai.